isaac-sim/OmniIsaacGymEnvs/docs/transfering_policies_from_isaac_gym.md

 #### Articulation Parameters

 The articulation parameters of each actor can now be individually specified tn the Isaac Sim task configuration `yaml` file.
-The following is a example template for setting these parameters:
+The following is an example template for setting these parameters:

 ```yaml
   ARTICULATION_NAME: